-Environmental Law Program faculty and students work on a wide array of environmental issues.
-Recent clinical student projects, for example, range from an amicus brief for a case about genetically modified alfalfa to a study recommending changes to a state tax code to enable more installation of renewable energy.
+Faculty and students here work on a wide array of environmental issues.
+Clinical student projects, for example, range from an amicus brief for a case about genetically modified alfalfa to a study recommending changes to a state tax code to enable more installation of renewable energy.
 Our faculty have worked on prominent issues, ranging from climate change to the 2010 oil spill in the Gulf.

-Across environmental law, ELP will continue to make a deep impact – look for ELP to continue to tackle the most pressing energy and environmental issues of our time.
+Across environmental law, we will continue to tackle the most pressing energy and environmental issues of our time.

-This page highlights issues where ELP has had a sustained focus, enabling students to develop areas of expertise and faculty to become leading experts in these areas.
+This page highlights issues where we have had a sustained focus, enabling students to develop areas of expertise and faculty to become leading experts in these areas.
 The issues include:

-- Shale Gas Policy: ELP has worked to provide guidance to people affected by shale gas development, investigated best regulatory practices, and analyzed the role that information disclosure plays in regulating development.
+- Shale Gas Policy: We have worked to provide guidance to people affected by shale gas development, investigated best regulatory practices, and analyzed the role that information disclosure plays in regulating development.